 \section{How We Imitate MT Models}

-We have query access to the predictions (no probabilities or logits) from a \emph{victim} MT model.
-This victim is a black-box: we are unaware of its internals, e.g., the model architecture, hyperparameters, or training data.
+We have query access to the predictions (but no probabilities or logits) from a \emph{victim} MT model.
+This victim is a black box: we are unaware of its internals, e.g., the model architecture, hyperparameters, or training data.
 Our goal is to train an \emph{imitation model}~\cite{orekondy2019knockoff} that achieves comparable accuracy to this victim on held-out data.
 Moreover, to enhance the transferability of adversarial examples, the imitation model should be functionally similar to the victim, i.e., similar inputs translate to similar outputs.

 \textbf{Past Work on Distillation and Stealing} This problem setup is closely related to model \textit{distillation}~\cite{hinton2015distilling}: training a student model to imitate the predictions of a teacher.
-Distillation has widespread use in MT, including reducing architecture size~\cite{kim2016sequence}, creating multilingual models~\cite{tan2018multilingual}, and improving non-autoregressive generation~\cite{ghazvininejad2019constant}.
-Model stealing differs from distillation because the victim's (i.e., teacher's) training data is unknown; this causes queries to typically be out-of-domain for the victim.
-Moreover, because the victim's output probabilities are unavailable for most APIs, imitation models cannot be trained using distribution matching losses such as KL divergence as is common in distillation.\looseness=-1
+Distillation has widespread use in MT, including reducing architecture size~\cite{kim2016sequence,kim2019research}, creating multilingual models~\cite{tan2018multilingual}, and improving non-autoregressive generation~\cite{ghazvininejad2019constant,stern2019insertion}.
+Model stealing differs from distillation because the victim's (i.e., teacher's) training data is unknown.
+This causes queries to typically be out-of-domain for the victim.
+Moreover, because the victim's output probabilities are unavailable for most APIs, imitation models cannot be trained using distribution matching losses such as KL divergence, as is common in distillation.\looseness=-1

 Despite these challenges, prior work shows that model stealing is possible for simple classification~\cite{lowd2005stealing,tramer2016stealing}, vision~\cite{orekondy2019knockoff}, and language tasks~\cite{krishna2019thieves,pal2019framework}.
-In particular, \citet{pal2019framework} steal text classifiers and \citet{krishna2019thieves} steal reading comprehension and entailment models; we extend these results to MT and investigate how model stealing works for production systems.
-Moreover, unlike \citet{krishna2019thieves} who show that transfer learning enables model stealing, we show that effective MT model stealing is possible \textit{without} transfer learning.
+In particular, \citet{pal2019framework} steal text classifiers and \citet{krishna2019thieves} steal reading comprehension and textual entailment models; we extend these results to MT and investigate how model stealing works for production systems.

-\textbf{Our Approach} Accordingly, we assume access to a corpus of monolingual sentences.
-We select sentences from this corpus, query them to the victim, and obtain the associated translation.
-We then train an imitation model on the resulting ``labeled'' data.
+\textbf{Our Approach} We assume access to a corpus of monolingual sentences.
+We select sentences from this corpus, query the victim on each sentence, and obtain the associated translations.
+We then train an imitation model on this ``labeled'' data.